EnglishDeondre-FS/Portfolio2/README.md

 <br>

 ### Milestone 3
-⚙️ Overview - Write overview here.
+⚙️ Overview - Fixed some vital issues with the overall site, making navigation more intuitive, and making the process of reading a blog more fun.
 <br>
-🌵 Challenges - Write challenges here.
+🌵 Challenges - Server decieded to break, so I had to convert over to localStorage.
 <br>
-🏆 Accomplishments - Write Accomplishments here.
+🏆 Accomplishments - Managed to get the localStorage login flow working great!
 <br>
-🔮 Next Steps - Write your next steps here.
+🔮 Next Steps - Finish styling all of the pages.
+Make flow easier for the user.

 <br>